 International students must complete the application process at least three months prior to their initial enrollment at the College.
-Such students must also make an advance payment of \$100.00 to the College to confirm their plans to attend.
+Such students must also make a deposit of \$100.00 to the College to confirm their plans to attend.

 SMC is authorized under Federal law to enroll nonimmigrant alien students.